-- · Managers / Coaches: Managers or coaches (or scorekeepers or anyone else that is in the dugout or on the field during a game) that are ejected from a game (either by an umpire or by a Ripken Official) must leave the facility immediately and will automatically be suspended for 1 additional game.
+- Managers / Coaches: Managers or coaches (or scorekeepers or anyone else that is in the dugout or on the field during a game) that are ejected from a game (either by an umpire or by a Ripken Official) must leave the facility immediately and will automatically be suspended for 1 additional game.
 The Tournament Director may also lengthen the suspension to more games or expulsion from the facility for a period of time.
-If a manager or coach is ejected from a game twice during the same tournament, they will be suspended for the remainder of the tournament. - Players: If a player is ejected from a game they may face further suspension. - Parents / Fans: If a fan or parent is ejected from a game (either by an umpire or a Ripken Baseball Official), they must leave the facility immediately and will be suspended for the remainder of the event.
-A Ripken Baseball official will determine length of based on the severity of the issue.
+If a manager or coach is ejected from a game twice during the same tournament, they will be suspended for the remainder of the tournament.
+All ejections are subject to modification and review by the Tournament Director. - Players: If a player is ejected from a game they may face further suspension. - Parents / Fans: If a fan or parent is ejected from a game (either by an umpire or a Ripken Baseball Official), they must leave the facility immediately and will be suspended for the remainder of the event.